williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 {% api_operation put /api/v1/users/*:id* %}

-Updates a user's profile and/or credentials using strict-update semantics
+Updates a user&#8217;s profile and/or credentials using strict-update semantics

-All profile properties must be specified when updating a user's profile with a `PUT` method.
+All profile properties must be specified when updating a user&#8217;s profile with a `PUT` method.
 Any property not specified in the request is deleted.

->Important: Don't use `PUT` method for partial updates.
+>Important: Don&#8217;t use `PUT` method for partial updates.

 ##### Request Parameters
 {:.api .api-request .api-request-params}